 How to extend the life of your living wall?

 Fertilising is an important step to take to ensure the plants in your living wall are getting enough nutrients to thrive.
-Pruning and deadheading is also an important task that should be carried out regularly.
+Pruning and deadheading are also important tasks that should be carried out regularly.
 Not only will this improve the aesthetics of your living wall, but it will also encourage growth.

 Summary